 Are you ready for the best Detroit-style pizza recipe made in the comfort of your own kitchen?
 Known for its thick, chewy crust, hearty sauce, and cheese pull, this amazing pizza recipe hits all the marks!

-If you are in the mood for more delicious eats, then try my Creamy Spinach Tortellini Soup recipe, next!
+If you are in the mood for more another pizza recipe, try my French Bread Pizza, next!

 This content contains affiliate links which helps WhisperofYum.com to provide free recipes.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support of the blog, Whisper of Yum!